Roberto Kelly: Coaching career

 On November 16, 2007, Kelly was hired as the San Francisco Giants' new first base coach and hitting instructor.
 As a manager of the Augusta GreenJackets, he gained a reputation for his aggressive approach to baserunning.
 In February 2008, he told Giants pitchers that he didn't want them to use the fact that they were pitchers as an excuse for poor baserunning.

-On January 17, 2018, Kelly was announced as the new manager for the Sultanes de Monterrey of the Mexican Baseball League for the next 3 seasons.
+On January 17, 2018, Kelly was announced as the new manager for the Sultanes de Monterrey of the Mexican League for the next three seasons.

+On October 1, 2025, Kelly joined the Toros de Tijuana of the Mexican League as the team's manager.

 Personal life

 Kelly is married to Blanca Gonzalez Kelly, sister of Juan González, and has seven sons, named Roberto Jr., Roberto Bryan, Xavier, Ryan, Johaun, Jacques and Jadrien.
 He also has three daughters named Charlene, Rhianna and Bianca.